Change Anatomy & Structure

 Best practices:

-• Use team names for shared responsibility: database-team, api-team
+- Use team names for shared responsibility:

-• Keep consistent within your organization
+john.doe@company.com - Keep consistent within your organization

 Target system annotation